 What They Found

 They found that healthy individuals showed a non-significant reduction in cerebral pulse blood content during initial hyperbaric oxygenation sessions, which almost disappeared by final sessions.
-In contrast, patients with ischemic stroke exhibited a clearer, statistically significant vasoconstrictor response in both initial and final sessions.
+In contrast, patients with ischaemic stroke exhibited a clearer, statistically significant vasoconstrictor response in both initial and final sessions.
 This reaction was most pronounced in the hemisphere of predominant injury, being slightly weaker in the relatively preserved hemisphere.

 Canadian Relevance